 The following are the main functions of the Reserve Bank of India:

-- Supervision and regulation of banking as well as non-banking financial institutions where the RBI sets the different parameters within which these institutions have to function and issues policy and guidelines in order to protect the interest of the investors along with providing the banking services to the public in an efficient and cost-effective manner.
+- Supervision and regulation of banking and non-banking financial institutions where the RBI sets the different parameters within which these institutions have to function and issues policy and guidelines to protect the interest of the investors along with providing the banking services to the public efficiently and cost-effectively.

 - Management of the foreign exchange of the country by managing foreign exchange reserve, capital accountCapital AccountThe capital account refers to the general ledger that records the transactions related to owners funds, i.e. their contributions earnings earned by the business till date after reduction of any distributions such as dividends.
 It is reported in the balance sheet under the equity side as “shareholders’ equity.”, and current account and facilitating the development of the foreign exchange market.

-- It is the issuer of the currency in the country as it is issued the currency and coins in the market and also destroys or exchanges currencies that it founds to be unfit for circulation in the economy.
+- It is the currency issuer in the country as it issues the currency and coins in the market.
+It also destroys or exchanges currencies that it finds unfit for circulation in the economy.

-- It performs the function of the development of the economy by promoting national banking and the financial objectives and ensuring that a sufficient amount of credit is available for productive economic sectors.
+- It develops the economy by promoting national banking and financial objectives and ensuring that a sufficient amount of credit is available for productive economic sectors.

-- Acts as the banker of the state and central government of the country as it performs the merchant bankingMerchant BankingMerchant Bank is a company that provides services like fundraising activities like IPOs, FPOs, loans, underwriting.
-They only deal with companies and businesses. for them and helps in determining the best way to raise money from the debt markets when the government requires finance.
+- It acts as the banker of the state and central government as it performs merchant bankingMerchant BankingMerchant Bank is a company that provides services like fundraising activities like IPOs, FPOs, loans, underwriting.
+They only deal with companies and businesses. for them and helps determine the best way to raise money from the debt markets when the government requires finance.

-- It maintains the banking accounts for all of the scheduled banks, enables settlement of the inter-bank transactions, acts as the lender of the last resort, and thereby, it is the chief banker for all banks.
+- It maintains the banking accounts for all scheduled banks, enables settlement of the inter-bank transactions, and acts as the lender of the last resortLender Of The Last ResortA lender of last resort (LoLR) refers to an institution that provides liquidity or emergency credit to banks experiencing financial difficulties..
+Thereby, it is the chief banker for all banks.

-- It regulates and supervises the system of the payment and its settlement.
+- It regulates and supervises the system of payment and its settlement.

 Structure of RBI

-The Reserve Bank of India is managed by the central board of directors, and it comprises of the official and non-official directors.
-The central board of directors is appointed by the government of India for the term of the four years.
+The Central Board of Directors manages the Reserve Bank of India, comprising the official and non-official directors.
+The government of India appoints the Central Board of Directors for the term of four years.
 The official director includes the governor and the deputy governors.
-Also, there are four other directors in the RBI appointed from the local boards.
-Apart from the post of the governor and the deputy governor, another post in the RBI includes the Principle chief general manager, the Chief General Managers, the General Managers, the Deputy General Managers, the Assistant General Managers, the Managers, the Assistant Managers, and the other support staff.
+Also, appointed four other directors in the RBI from the local boards.
+Apart from the post of the governor and the deputy governor, other posts in the RBI include the Principal Chief General Manager, the Chief General Managers, the General Managers, the Deputy General Managers, the Assistant General Managers, the Managers, the Assistant Managers, and the other support staff.

 RBI is the abbreviation used for the Reserve Bank of India.
-As the name implies, It is the central bank of India which began its operation on April 01, 1935.
-The primary objective of the Reserve bank of India is top regulates the different banking functions in the country with the focus on regulating the currency flow and credit system in the economy and conducting consolidated supervision of the financial sector of the country.
-It is managed by the central board of directors, which comprises of the official and non-official directors.
+As the name implies, India’s Central Bank began its operation on April 01, 1935.
+The primary objective of the Reserve bank of India is to top-regulate the different banking functions in the country, focusing on regulating the currency flow and credit system in the economy and conducting consolidated supervision of the country’s financial sector.
+The Central Board of Directors manages it, comprising the official and non-official directors.

-This has been a guide to the Full Form of RBI, i.e. (Reserve Bank of India).
-Here we discuss the history and functions of RBI with their objectives and structure.
-You may also have a look at the following articles-
+This article is a guide to the Full Form of RBI, i.e. (Reserve Bank of India).
+Here, we discuss the history and functions of RBI with their objectives and structure.
+You may also have a look at the following articles: –